-S0001 At the time of application review, it was noted the Recipient's SAM.gov registration vendor must be submitted to the Office of Criminal Justice Grants.
+S0001 At the time of application review, it was noted the Recipient's SAM.gov registration will expire on November 1, 2024.
+In order to prevent delays in payment, the Recipient should renew their registration in SAM.gov prior to the expiration date.